jimbrake/Slides-Papers-Reports/Floating_point/README.md

 ##  Floating-point talks and a patent
 Ugh, due to recent progress in floating point encodings much of my work is obsolete
-The recent developments files have references to the major papers in this area
+The recent developments files have references to the major papers in this area:
+See Floating-point_recent_developments.pdf in this directory for the web links
-The 1999 and later directories are the presentations on floating point
+The 1999 and later directories are my presentations on floating point

 ### 1972 Optimal floating point format
 Observation that short floats can be zero extended by putting the exponent and mantissa signs in the middle